Dinesh0205-code/-PRODIGY_DS_01-/README.md

-#Prodigy infotech data science internship Task
+###Prodigy infotech data science internship Task 1:

+create bar chart to visualize the distribution of a categorical or continous variable such as the distribution of ages or genders in a population

+### Dataset
+The dataset used for this task is world_population_dataset

+### Tools and Libraries used
+.Jupyter notebook
+.pandas
+.Numpy
+.Matplotlib & seaborn for visualization

+### Exploratory Data Analysis (EDA)
+During the EDA process, I performed the following steps:

+1 Data Cleaning: Checked for missing values, duplicates, and outliers in the dataset and handled them accordingly.

+2 Visualization: Created a bar chart, stacked chart to visualize the distribution of a categorical or continuous variable.

   ### Visualizing Data Distributions with Bar Charts

 In data science, understanding the distribution of variables is crucial for insightful analysis.
 One effective way to visualize this distribution is through bar charts.
 Bar charts are particularly useful for displaying the frequency or count of categorical variables (like gender) and summarizing continuous variables (like age) when binned into ranges.